RonnyPfannschmidt/prance/README.rst

 for updates to the Python 2 supported packages, please contact the maintainer directly.

+Until fairly recently, we also tested with `PyPy <https://www.pypy.org/>`__.
+Unfortunately, Travis isn't very good at supporting this.
+So in the absence of spare time, they're disabled. `Issue 50 <https://github.com/jfinkhaeuser/prance/issues/50>`__ tracks progress on that.

 *Backends*

 Different validation backends support different features.